Match of Champions

-Steak fry tickets are available only at the fairgrounds.
+Steak Fry tickets ($12) are only available at the Fairgrounds for purchase.

 The Casey Tibbs Match of Champions is a spectacular bronc riding event matching the world’s top cowboys against top bucking stock.
 The top 15 in the current PRCA saddle bronc standings, the top contenders in the Badlands Circuit, the current champions in the SDRA, SDHSRA, GPIRA, and any national high school or college champions from South Dakota are invited to compete for $10,000 in prize money.
 The twelve top scorers from round one compete for six positions in the final round.